bcbio/bcbio-nextgen/docs/contents/code.rst

   configuration inputs.
 See documentation on the :ref:`data-codedetails` dictionary for all of the information contained inside the ``config`` input.
-- ``dbsnp`` -- The DbSNP VCF file, which is often used as part of variant calling.
-Long term, we'll generalize this to include other inputs.
+- ``assoc_files`` -- Useful associated files for variant calling.
+This includes the DbSNP VCF file.
+It's a named tuple mapping to files specified in the configuration. `bcbio/pipeline/shared.py`_ has the available inputs.
 - ``region`` -- A tuple of (chromosome, start, end) specifying the region to call in.
 - ``out_file``-- The output file to write to.
 This should contain calls